yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 |image1|

-The program is composed by standard URScript commands and commands specific to the Pick-it URCap plugin, which are identified by the green gripper symbol.
-A complete description of available commands can be found in  `The Pick-it URCap interface <http://support.pickit3d.com/article/80-the-pick-it-urcap-interface>`__ article.
+The program is composed by standard URScript commands and commands specific to the Pickit URCap plugin, which are identified by the green gripper symbol.
+A complete description of available commands can be found in  `The Pickit URCap interface <http://support.pickit3d.com/article/80-the-pick-it-urcap-interface>`__ article.

 Commands marked in yellow have uninitialized parameters that must be set by the user before running the program.
-This is the case for the Pick-it **``Select``** command, which is explained further down in the document;
+This is the case for the Pickit **``Select``** command, which is explained further down in the document;
 and for the fixed waypoints **``home_pose``**, **``detect_pose``** and **``drop_off_pose``**, which should be set in accordance to the robot's environment.
 In particular, we assume a collision-free transition between adjacent waypoints in the program, e.g. between **``drop_off_pose``** and **``home_pose``**.
-We also assume that in **``detect_pose``** the robot does not occlude the Pick-it camera field of view.
+We also assume that in **``detect_pose``** the robot does not occlude the Pickit camera field of view.

 It's important to have a correctly specified robot TCP, as all